What are your areas of practice? What is your expertise?

 I am currently retired and live on Westham Island, in Delta on the farm we moved to in 1973.
 We sell grass-fed beef and are born and raised here.

 Please share some interesting bonus "perks" and overarching experiences of your previous or current work.

 The DFI is working on a plan to include Westham Island’s 2500 acres in Delta’s irrigation system.
 I volunteer for the DFI on this project and also represent the DFI on Vancouver’s Port Liaison Committee.
 Farms and Ports: port expansion should not come at the expense of local food production; however, we do not forget how Canadian farmers rely on our ports to export our crops and pay the bills!
 It is imperative to support local agriculture…the COVID-19 pandemic has certainly brought that to everyone’s attention.

 A prosperous local farming scene is essential to keep the land “in good heart”’ for both food AND wildlife!
 Terralink Ltd. and Roddick’s set up a bursary for a student to work in local agriculture upon graduation at the UBC Faculty of Food Sciences.
 It has been going now for 9 years.

-In spite of farming on the urban fringe local production is still enthusiastically increasing.
-A world class city like Vancouver is most fortunate to have such productive farmland on its doorstep!
+Despite farming on the urban fringe local production is still enthusiastically increasing.
+A world-class city like Vancouver is most fortunate to have such productive farmland on its doorstep!